Travel rewards can seem overwhelming when you’re first starting out. Use this guide to navigate the world of points and miles.

 American Express Membership Rewards

 That said, some of the best Amex cards come with expensive annual fees.
-For instance, the American Express® Gold Card earns excellent rewards on groceries and dining and offers benefits any foodie would love – but it also charges $250 per year.
+The American Express® Gold Card, for example, earns excellent rewards on groceries and dining and offers benefits that any foodie would love, but it also has an annual fee of $250.
 The Platinum Card® from American Express is a highly valuable card designed for travelers and filled to the brim with premium perks, but its annual fee is $695.

-On the bright side, Amex points are highly valuable, especially when transferred to some of the issuer’s partners or used to book airfare with Amex.
+On the bright side, Amex points are highly valuable — about 2.1 cents per point, according to Bankrate — especially when transferred to some of the issuer’s partners or used to book airfare with Amex.
 Alternatively, you can redeem for hotels, car rentals, merchandise, gift cards and more, but your points will be worth less.